-The Only Times You Will See A French Girl Run
+The Only Times You’ll See A French Girl Run

 The mythical French girl is impossibly thin, eats cheese every day and has never set foot in a gym.
-She claims her favorite sport is competitive (wine) glass lifting, from table to mouth and back down.
+She claims her favorite sport is competitive (wine) glass lifting, from table to mouth and mouth to table.

 In truth, she mocks jocks and gym rats relentlessly.
 She wears her lack of commitment to fitness like a badge of honor.
 And yes, she likely eats cheese every day and remains reasonably svelte.
 Frankly, she pisses us off.
 Just a little bit.

-The one thing you will never see her do, however, is run.
+The one thing you’ll never see her do, however, is run.

 Unless of course…

-- During a walk in Bois de Boulogne, she hears ruffles in a nearby bush.
-It is either a rabid beast or a perv'.
-Either way, she does not want to stick around to find out.
+During a walk in Bois de Boulogne, she hears ruffles in a nearby bush.
+It’s either a rabid beast or a perv'.
+Either way, she doesn’t want to stick around to find out.

-- Pierre Hermé is releasing a divine new collection of macaroons.
+Pierre Hermé is releasing a divine new collection of macarons.

-- She is halfway down the stairs to the metro platform when she hears her train arrive.
+She’s halfway down the stairs to the metro platform when she hears her train arrive.
 The doors open, people get off, people get on.
-She knows she has about ten seconds to catch it, lest she’ll have to wait another three horrid minutes before the next train.
+She knows she has about ten seconds to get on it, lest she’ll have to wait another three horrid minutes before the next train.
 Pas possible.

-- Zara is having a sale. (didn’t you hear me the first time?)
+Zara is having a sale. (in case you didn’t hear me the first time)

-- She ate her weight in foie gras and read somewhere (Cosmo maybe?) that jogging in the freezing cold for fifty blocks is the best calorie burner.
+She ate her weight in foie gras and read somewhere (Marie Claire surely) that jogging in the freezing cold for fifty blocks is the best calorie burner.
 You catch her on her second block.
 She’ll be over it by the third and you’ll find her sitting on a bench, smoking a cigarette and vowing to never, ever eat foie gras again.
 A mere five days later, she will gleefully accept a generous serving of foie gras at Marion’s party.
 Can’t say no to anything from Fauchon.